×

 3. Adelaide Central Market - Discover Adelaide's food mecca

-Forget the supermarkets, Adelaide Central Market is full of fresh daily produce from the store holders.
+Forget the supermarkets, Adelaide Central Market is full of fresh daily produce from the storeholders.
 It's where you can buy fruits, vegetables, and other delicious treats that come directly from South Australian farmers and producers.
 The market has grown in its 150-year history to include over 80 stalls and has become the heart and soul of the city (especially since Adelaide is so focused on good food).

 Stop by for breakfast or lunch and enjoy the hustle and bustle of this colourful celebration of food.
 The market also focuses on regional produce, so you'll find some of the best produce from Kangaroo Island, the Murraylands, and the Barossa Valley for sale here.
 The market is open Tuesday through to Saturday.